-One of the great techniques for engaging the reader every word of the way, whether style is Ernest Hemingway tough or Virginia Woolf gentle; whether tone is De Botton affable or Milan Kundera detached; or whether proposition is Hermann Hesse profound or Bertolt Brecht mundane (as in temporal); is by suspending the completion of the message with valuable added information that sustains the reader’s interest (and ideally enriches their mind) all the way to the final reveal.
+One of the great techniques to engage the reader every word of the way, whether style is Ernest Hemingway tough or Virginia Woolf gentle; whether tone is De Botton affable or Milan Kundera detached; or whether proposition is Hermann Hesse profound or Bertolt Brecht mundane; is by suspending the completion of the message with added information that sustains the reader’s interest (and ideally enriches their mind) all the way to the final reveal.
 This is known as the periodic/suspensive sentence.
 I’ll stick with the word “suspensive” from now on because it describes the effect more clearly.
 Also, it goes with the visual.
-Note how in the opening sentence, the three italicized subordinate clauses work as qualifying material in the job of delaying the message.
+Note how in my (intentionally exaggerated) opening sentence, the three italicized subordinate clauses work as qualifying material in the job of delaying the point.

-In the suspensive structure, the delaying clauses that lead up to the main clause are called “leaders”.
+A suspensive structure delays a clause that leads up to the main clause with “leaders”.
 Here are some basic examples:

 If you’re the kind of person who likes to cry at the movies, (leader) you’re going to love Casablanca (main clause).

 It’s not just a job (leader), it’s an adventure (main clause).

 Between the years of 0 and 23 (leaders), I never thought about my future (main clause).

 Punctuation-wise, commas, semi-colons and full stops signpost the leader as finished and we’re approaching the main clause.